-The majority of Acadia National Park lies in the bucolic areas of Maine’s Mount Desert Island, a coastal island just off the mainland about 15 miles long and eight miles wide.
-The park isn’t clumped into one section of the island, but rather is scattered in patches, with two additional, less-frequented parcels located farther away on the Schoodic Peninsula and Isle au Haut (plus 18 small coastal islands only accessible by boat).
+The majority of Acadia National Park lies in the bucolic areas of Maine’s Mount Desert Island, a coastal island just off the mainland that stretches about 15 miles long and eight miles wide.
+Attractions aren’t clumped into one section of the island, but rather scattered in patches, with two additional, less-frequented parcels located farther away on the Schoodic Peninsula and Isle au Haut (plus 18 small coastal islands only accessible by boat).

-Nevertheless, people ignore these technical details, and thus Cadillac Mountain still attracts hordes of tourists each morning.
-Fortunately, the NPS limits the numbers by requiring $4 reservations to go up Cadillac Mountain Road (late May through late October), in addition to the general park admission pass required year round ($30 per vehicle, both of which you can buy online).
-Plan ahead: spots to drive up Cadillac for sunrise are snatched up as early as 90 days in advance, even if it’s months too early to know if it’ll be cloudy.
-Alternatively, more spots open up two days ahead of a target morning (when a two-day forecast is more reliable), but the internet rush to snag a spot at that time clogs the servers as much as when Coachella tickets go on sale.
-The other option is to hike up Cadillac Mountain in the dark on an out-and-back trail that takes about 1–2 hours (one way)—don’t forget your headlamp.
+Nevertheless, people ignore these technical details, and thus Cadillac Mountain still draws yearound hordes of tourists each morning.
+Fortunately, the NPS limits the numbers by requiring reservations to go up Cadillac Mountain Road from late May through late October, in addition to the general park admission pass required year-round.
+Plan ahead: Spots to drive up Cadillac for sunrise are snatched up as early as 90 days in advance, even if it’s months too early to know the weather.
+Alternatively, additional spots open up two days ahead of a target morning (when a two-day forecast is more reliable), but the rush to snag a spot at that point can clog the servers like the first day of the Eras Tour sale.
+The other option is to hike up Cadillac Mountain in the dark on an out-and-back trail that takes one to two hours each way to complete (just don’t forget your headlamp).

 If you still can’t find a way into the show, don’t fret.
-A designated park vista point like Thunder Hole or Otter Cliff is a great alternative—and arguably better—spot for dawn, even if their lower elevation translates to the sun rising mere seconds after it does from the Cadillac summit viewpoint.
+A designated park vista point like Thunder Hole or Otter Cliff is a great—and arguably better—alternative spot for dawn, even if the lower elevation translates to the sun rising mere seconds after it does from Cadillac’s summit.

 Sunsets, not surprisingly, also draw a crowd in Acadia, even though there are no superlatives to brag about.
-While Maine as a whole is on the eastern seaboard and the sun sets in the wild, wild west, Mount Desert Island has its own sea-facing west coast.
-Many flock to the most south-westerly patch of the park, home of Bass Harbor Head Lighthouse, which nicely frames the setting sun.
-However, prepare for a traffic jam if you’re not there when most of the photographers’ arrive early to set up their tripods along the rocky coastline (sometimes at the expense of another camera’s shot).
+While Maine’s position on the far eastern seaboard doesn’t do it any end-of-day favors, Mount Desert Island has its own sea-facing west coast.
+Many flock to the most south-westerly patch of the park, home of Bass Harbor Head Light Station, which nicely frames the setting sun.
+However, prepare for a traffic jam—most of the photographers arrive early to set up their tripods along the craggy coastline (sometimes at the expense of another camera’s shot).

-Alternatively, two easy, marked hiking trails on the island’s south coast—Ship Harbor and Wonderland—both lead down to peninsulas that have their own western coasts with unobstructed views of the horizon.
-While there is no lighthouse for that postcard snapshot, it’s not nearly as crowded.
+Elsewhere, two modest marked trails on the island’s south coast—Ship Harbor and Wonderland—both lead down to peninsulas whose own western coasts come complete with unobstructed views of the horizon.
+While there’s no lighthouse for that postcard snapshot, it’s not nearly as congested with fellow gawkers.

 Get Lobstah in “Bah Habah” and beyond

 More than a few souvenir T-shirts, magnets, and other tschotskes affectionately poke fun at the regional pronunciation of Bar Harbor, the island’s biggest (and most touristy) town.
-A hub of souvenir shops, bars, eateries, sightseeing cruise docks, and lodging options of varied styles and price points, Bar Harbor is an inevitable stopover, if not basecamp, for multi-day visits to the national park.
+A hub for souvenir shops, bars, restaurants, sightseeing cruise docks, and lodging options of various styles and price points, Bar Harbor is an inevitable stopover—if not basecamp—for multi-day visits to the national park.

-Honorable mentions for best lobster rolls go to Rodick’s Takeout and Charlotte’s Legendary Lobster Pound, both roadside stands in Southwest Harbor—the latter of which also has a goat petting farm for the kids.
-However, if you’ve come to Acadia to truly embrace the outdoors, you shouldn’t dine in but cook out, at a campground.
+For those with the time and desire to venture out of Bar Harbor, smaller town options like The Colonel’s Restaurant in Northeast Harbor and Seafood Ketch in Bass Harbor beckon.
+Honorable mentions for best lobster rolls go to Southwest Harbor roadside stands Rodick’s Takeout and Charlotte’s Legendary Lobster Pound—the latter of which also has a goat petting farm for the (human) kids.
+However, if you’ve come to Acadia to embrace the outdoors, there’s always cooking out at a campground.

 Where to stay in Acadia National Park

-However, more divine than the perfect s’more are the celestial bodies above, not only at Acadia’s campsites, but at the open spaces that the NPS recommends for stargazing: Jordan Pond, Ocean Path, and Sand Beach.
-Far from the lights of Bar Harbor—and even farther away from the metropolises of the northeast completely—light pollution is virtually non-existent.
+Even more divine than the perfect s’more are the celestial bodies above, not only at Acadia’s campsites and cottages, but also at the open spaces that the NPS recommends for stargazing: Jordan Pond, Ocean Path, and Sand Beach.
+Far from the lights of Bar Harbor—and even farther away from the metropolises of the northeast—light pollution is virtually non-existent.
 On a clear night, especially in July and August, the sky shimmers with more stars than you’ll see anywhere close to civilization.
-The clarity can be so intense that it’s possible to see the Milky Way with the naked eye.